Tabernacle Temple Church: Downfall & lawsuits

 In 1971, the first official criminal report and lawsuit was filed against the Tabernacle Temple and the leaders including Yoo Jae-Yeol.
 Amongst the followers who filed the complaints were Lee Man-hee and Hong Jae-ho, the founders of Shincheonji Church of Jesus, another pseudo-Christian group that is still active today in South Korea.

 In September 1975, The Yeongdeungpo branch of the Seoul District Prosecutor's Office arrested four people, including the head of the Korean Christian Tabernacle Temple, Yoo Jae-yeol (26 years old at the time), Kim Chang-do (41 years old at the time), the deacon, and the leader's secretary, on charges of violating the Punishment Act such as fraud, identity theft and violence, as well as making false allegations against their members.

 According to the prosecutor who investigated the tabernacle temple at the time, "the mortality rate was very high only where the tabernacle temple was located, and all the property of believers was extorted without providing meals".
 Yoo gathered about 2,000 believers and moved them to Gwacheon go build a church building and a luxury house with the donations and labor of his followers.
 And while expanding the church, Yoo and many of the leaders continued to hijacked their members' houses, farms and rice fields by mortgaging them, but also robbed the believers' factories and sexually abused female members.

 By October 1980, Pastor Oh Pyeong-ho took charge of the Tabernacle Temple organization, which was left-behind by Yoo, and seemed to be carrying out reforms.
 And according to Pastor Oh's testimony and Book 1 of The Story of Seoul's Urban Planning by Son Jeong-mok, regarding the development of Seoul Grand Park, the property of the Tabernacle Temple church in Makgye-ri was bought by Seoul metropolitan government and demolished for the construction of Seoul Land.

-The Tabernacle Temple and Shincheonji Church of Jesus

-The Tabernacle Temple (also known as The Tabernacle of Heaven, The Tabernacle of the 7 Golden lampstands and the Tabernacle of the 7 stars and 7 lamps by Shincheonji) is one of the main contributors to Shincheonji's doctrines and inspiration to Lee Man-hee's eschatology regarding the downfall of Christianity and the establishment of a new Christianity through another 1st coming Jesus like figure who has been appointed as Jesus' witness and vessel for Jesus' spirit during the 2nd coming.

-Shincheonji Church of Jesus, the Temple of the Tabernacle of the Testimony, has grown to be the largest faction among the successors of the Tabernacle Temple.
-Shincheonji claims as one of its core doctrines that the Bible follows the sequence of betrayal, destruction, and salvation.
-According to this doctrine, Yoo Jae-yeol is labeled as the betrayer, Oh Pyung-ho is deemed the son of destruction, and Lee Man-hee is claimed to be the "victor".